Why Today’s Feminists Must Build Bridges With Other Social Movements

 Others have even stronger views on cross-movement synergies, which are finding increasing visibility in public debates globally.
 Some feminists are worried, for instance, that laws designed to protect LGBTQ+ and particularly trans people may eventually increase women’s vulnerability to abuse.
 They believe women-only spaces should be reserved to those identified as female by birth, and that legislation centered around the word “gender” (as opposed to biological sex) may undermine efforts towards women-focused policy change.

 In the UK, where I live and work, this has already produced painful divisions among feminist groups.
-In my native Italy, it has even led to few women’s collectives protesting against the use of the terms “gender” and “gender identity” in the drafting of a much-awaited law, expected to make women and LGBTQ+ people protected categories under hate crime legislation.
+In my native Italy, it has even led to a few women’s collectives protesting against the use of the terms “gender” and “gender identity” in the drafting of a much-awaited law, expected to make women and LGBTQ+ people protected categories under hate crime legislation.

 Way Forward for Feminist Movements